-The latest security cameras make it easier and more affordable to keep an eye on your home or business from virtually anywhere.
-This guide will help you assess your basic security needs and choose the best cameras to protect your family and property.
+The latest security cameras make it easier and more affordable to keep an eye on your home from virtually anywhere.
+Many modern security cameras have their own app, can be run using smart devices and even feature two-way audio.
+This guide will help you assess your basic security needs and choose the best home security cameras to protect your family and property.

-Tip: While video surveillance can provide excellent additional security to your home and office, make sure they are not blocked by hedges, trees or other items.
-We also recommend keeping bushes and shrubs neatly trimmed so trespassers don’t have anywhere to hide.
+Tip: While video surveillance can provide additional security to your home and office, make sure hedges, trees or other outdoor fixtures do not block the viewing angle.
+We also recommend keeping bushes and shrubs neatly trimmed so trespassers have nowhere to hide.

-To choose the right security system, identify your biggest safety and security concerns.
-A basic video surveillance system consists of cameras mounted inside or out around the perimeter of your home or business and a DVR with a channel devoted to each camera that connects to a TV or computer monitor.
-If you choose to install a video surveillance system, consider how many cameras you need, their resolution and how many hours / how much storage space of recorded video you want to save.
+To choose the best security camera system for your home, identify your biggest safety and security concerns.
+A basic video surveillance system is comprised of cameras mounted inside or around the perimeter of your home.
+A DVR with a channel devoted to each camera or viewing angle connects to a TV or computer monitor.

 - If you’re often out of town, consider security cameras that feature remote monitoring.

-- For homes or businesses in areas where break-ins are a concern, a simple solution is to install security lighting.
+- For homes in areas where break-ins are a concern, the best outdoor security cameras feature security lighting to improve your field of view.
 Choose from stationary lights or lights with motion detectors.

 Remember, placement is key for effective security: